Lecture 1: the Limits to Life

 - Reflect on the role of human societies in shaping Earth’s current environment, particularly during and after the Holocene, and recognise the critical need for sustainability to prevent further ecological damage.

-Right, today we’ll get into the actual, the first portion of our real lecture content.
-Yesterday was an introduction to the module; today, we need to talk a bit about setting the scene within which we’ll contextualise the plant ecophysiology component of your ecophysiology module.
+Today we will cover the first portion of the lecture content.
+Yesterday was an introduction to the module; today, we need to set the scene within which we will contextualise the plant ecophysiology component of your ecophysiology module.

 Generally, the way I like to do this is to start by giving you a brief overview of the state of the world and the place of people in it.
-It’s because of people that the various stresses that plants experience exist.
-People, because they are so numerous, exert a whole range of different influences on the planet, and I’d like to give you an overview of how that came to be.
+It is because of people that the various stresses that plants experience exist.
+People, because they are so numerous, exert a whole range of different influences on the planet, and I would like to give you an overview of how that came to be.

-As you know, Earth is the third planet from the Sun, and that’s of major significance.
-The relevance of our position in the solar system, in between Venus and Mars, is that it creates a perfect set of conditions where everything is just right for life to exist.
+As you know, Earth is the third planet from the Sun, and that position is significant.
+The relevance of our position in the solar system, between Venus and Mars, is that it creates a perfect set of conditions where everything is just right for life to exist.
 This is not true for Venus, which is the second planet, nor Mars, the fourth planet from the Sun [attention: Mars is the fourth planet, not the third; Earth is the third].
-Venus is closer to the Sun so it’s too hot; Mars is further away and is too cold.
-So, just like Goldilocks, Earth is just right.
+Venus is closer to the Sun, so it is too hot; Mars is further away, and it is too cold.
+So, like Goldilocks, Earth is just right.

-It’s just right because water can exist in the three phases necessary for the existence of life: as a liquid, as ice, and as vapour — clouds.
+It is just right because water can exist in the three phases necessary for the existence of life: as a liquid, as ice, and as vapour — clouds.
 Without water present in all three phases, the hydrological cycle as we know it could not operate.
-This sets a series of limits within which life exists easily, with the range of temperatures on the planet being an important parameter.
+This sets a series of limits within which life persists, with the range of temperatures on the planet being an important parameter.
 Even though water exists as a liquid between

-This particular set of limits is shifting; it’s changing and is not constant.
-It hasn’t been constant forever, but now, in more recent times — at least since the Industrial Revolution in the 1700s — the rate at which those limits are changing is accelerating.
-That’s called climate change.
-I’ll talk a bit more about this later on in the module, and also on Thursday, when I see you again, as there’s an entire module focused on climate change, if I remember correctly.
+This particular set of limits is shifting; it is not constant.
+It has not been constant forever, but now, in more recent times — at least since the Industrial Revolution in the 1700s — the rate at which those limits are changing is accelerating.
+That is called climate change.
+I will talk a bit more about this later on in the module, and also on Thursday, when I see you again, as there is an entire module focused on climate change, if I remember correctly.

-This module will focus on looking at Earth as a whole system, rather than on individual plants or animals.
-We’ll discuss how the whole Earth system is able to sustain life, and the necessary conditions for life to persist.
-For instance, if you look down onto South Africa, with most of Africa visible on the top left, and Antarctica below, you’ll see the swirling clouds of the large atmospheric gyres, which move water vapour and air around and constitute our climate systems.
+This module will focus on viewing Earth as a whole system, rather than on individual plants or animals.
+We will discuss how the Earth system sustains life, and the necessary conditions for life to persist.
+For instance, if you look down onto South Africa, with most of Africa visible on the top left and Antarctica below, you will see the swirling clouds of the large atmospheric gyres, which move water vapour and air around and constitute our climate systems.

 One critically important aspect of the Earth is the oceans.
 Without the oceans, life would not exist as we know it.

-Ideally, we shouldn’t call the planet “Earth” but rather “planet ocean”, as it is predominantly covered by ocean water.
+Ideally, we should not call the planet “Earth” but rather “planet ocean”, as it is predominantly covered by ocean water.

 If we look back 2,000 years ago, in year one (according to our calendar), most people were in Southeast Asia and Europe.
 Some distortion in South America is due to Inca and Maya populations, but mostly, the bulk of the population was in Asia and Northern Europe.
 Very few people were in North America, and New Zealand was unpopulated.

-Moving forward 1,500 years, we see Asia and Northern Europe remain large, with Asia expanding, but North America now growing in size, meaning the population began to rise there.
+Moving forward 1,500 years, we see Asia and Northern Europe remain large, with Asia expanding.
+North America now grows in size, which shows that the population began to rise there.
 Later, during the last 500 years or so, Africa saw rapid population expansion.

 This is very important, as continual population growth has a huge effect on biodiversity, both regionally and globally.
-Human impact is thus largely a consequence of there being very large numbers of people.
+Human impact is thus largely a consequence of very large numbers of people.

 At the start of the previous century, in

-Why has Africa become so overpopulated?
+Why has Africa’s population grown so rapidly?
 And can we explain this pattern?

 Extending to the year